linkeddatacenter/BOTK-core/vocabularies/README.md

 Following properties/annotations supported:

 - rdf:type	with cardinality >= 1 ,  type in the form of prefix:classname at least schema:LocalBusiness must be present
-- schema:vatID with cardinality <= 1, as Inverse Functional Property in country context ??
+- schema:vatID with cardinality <= 1, as (NB. is an Inverse Functional Property in country context)
 - schema:taxID with cardinality <= 1,
 - schema:legalName with cardinality <= 1, as the legal name of the location
 - schema:alternateName with cardinality >= 0, contains the insignia of the shop as normalized text